highsidelabs/laravel-spapi/README.md

 }
 ```

-Or, if you want to use an Selling Partner API class without auto-injecting it, you can quickly create one like this:
+Or, if you want to use a Selling Partner API class without auto-injecting it, you can quickly create one like this:

 ```php
 use HighsideLabs\LaravelSpApi\SellingPartnerApi;